Chronology game review: A cute indie challenge

 Chronology does feel reminiscent of Braid, another time-warping game, but the atmosphere is noticeably lighter and the time-traveling component is more focused at solving puzzles than undoing mistakes.
 For example, the Inventor taking a flower from the future, planting it in the present, then climbing its fully grown branches in the future to get to a new platform.

-Chronology is available for $7.99 on the Steam store currently.
+Chronology is developed by Osao Games and is available for $7.99 on the Steam store currently.